About High School Dual Enrollment

 Prepare for Placement Tests

-As a new student, you may need to take several placement tests before you register for classes.
+As a junior or senior in high school taking dual enrollment courses, you may need to take several placement tests before you register for classes, depending on the requirements of course(s) you are planning to take.

 These tests are not an entrance exam.
 They simply help you choose the right classes so you can succeed in college.

-These tests are offered online, so you can take them anytime, anywhere.
+The tests are offered in person and online, so you can take them anytime, anywhere.

 Our Placement Testing page includes information about exemptions and accommodations, registration links, and additional resources.

-• To ensure the information that we have for you is on file, check in with the Registration Welcome Center to initiate or reactivate your academic record.
-Please have your Photo ID and proof of permanent residence with you when you join the Welcome Center.
+Check in with Registration to initiate or reactivate your academic record.
+Please have your photo ID and proof of permanent residence with you.
+In some cases, you may be asked for additional documents to confirm your identity or residence.

 If you have any questions or need help, please contact us for assistance.